-Robert has over 30 years of experience leading architectural projects across a range of sectors both at PLP Architecture and previously at KPF London.
+Rob has over 30 years of experience leading architectural projects across a diverse range of sectors.
 He is widely known for his unrivalled expertise in façade/cladding design and structures.

-He is involved in the façade design for a new office development at 2-6 Cannon Street that will contribute to the series of redevelopments surrounding St. Paul’s Cathedral; and the facades for the new ONE Bishopsgate Plaza Hotel and Residences development.
-This development includes a luxury hotel, residential and retail in a combination of new and refurbished buildings, a 43-storey tower together with a new public square on Bishopsgate and a sequence of new public spaces and routes.
+He also worked on the façade design for 4 Cannon Street, which contributes a vital piece a series of sensitive redevelopments surrounding St. Paul’s Cathedral.
+He also worked on the facades for One Bishopsgate Plaza in the City, which includes a luxury hotel, residential and retail in a combination of new and refurbished buildings, a 43-storey tower together with a new public square on Bishopsgate and a sequence of new public spaces and routes.

-Recent work includes the design of the exterior envelope of The Francis Crick Institute, the state-of-the-art national biomedical research facility, currently being constructed in St Pancras, London, the Technol¬ogy Transfer Building at Imperial West for Imperial College London and Voreda, which will provide bespoke accommodation for technology start-up companies derived from the college’s research endeavours as well as office space for commercial tenants.
+Rob worked on the external envelope of The Francis Crick Institute, the state-of-the-art national biomedical research facility in St Pancras, London.
+At Imperial College’s Imperial West Campus, he was involved with the Thinkspace hub, which provides bespoke accommodation for technology start-up companies derived from the college’s research endeavours as well as office space for commercial tenants.
 The building forms part of a masterplan which will deliver Imperial’s first new campus for over a century and the college’s vision to create a new vibrant mixed-use urban quarter where their academic programme is integrated with office, retail, hotel and residential uses to ensure that the space feels public and welcoming to all.

-In the Middle East, projects include the Four Seasons Abu Dhabi at Al Maryah Island (formerly Sowwah Island), a 5-star hotel and residential tower with a retail and conference centre podium in the new Al Maryah Island business district.
-The scheme will be one of the most environmentally advanced hotel buildings in the region.
+In the Middle East, projects include the Four Seasons Abu Dhabi at Al Maryah Island, a 5-star hotel and residential tower with a retail and conference centre podium in a new business district.
+The scheme is one of the most environmentally-advanced hotel buildings in the Gulf.

-Rob graduated from Leicester Polytechnic (United Kingdom) where he earned his BA (Hons.) degree in Architecture and thereafter gained a Diploma in Architecture (1982).
+Rob graduated from Leicester Polytechnic, where he earned his BA(hons) degree in Architecture and thereafter gained a Diploma in Architecture.